Kongsi: Southeast Asia

 In Southeast Asia, the kongsi republics were made up of Hakka Chinese mining communities that united into political entities that functioned as self-governing states.
 By the mid-nineteenth century, the kongsi republics controlled most of western Borneo.
 The three largest kongsi republics were the Lanfang Republic, the Heshun Republic (Fosjoen), and the Santiaogou Federation (Samtiaokioe).

-Functions of the Kongsi system
+Functions

 The system of kongsi was utilized by Cantonese throughout the diaspora to overcome economic difficulty, social ostracism, and oppression.
 In today's Cantonese communities throughout the world, this approach has been adapted to the modern environment, including political and legal factors.
 The kongsi is similar to modern business partnerships, but also draws on a deeper spirit of cooperation and consideration of mutual welfare.
 It is believed by some that the development and thriving of Cantonese communities worldwide are the direct result of the kongsi concept.
 A vast number of Cantonese-run firms and businesses that were born as kongsi ended up as multinational conglomerates.